 Without even realizing you perform a Boolean search every day.
 How?
 You do that by searching for quotes or exact phrases from an article.

-Likewise, google search has so much more to offer only if we learn its complete utilization.
-Incorporating the Boolean search commands and operators in the search engines surface the right resumes from the myriads.
-Just type the keywords, operators and click enter.
+Likewise, google search has so much more to offer only if we learn about its complete utilization.
+Incorporating the Boolean search commands and operators in the search engines surfaces the right resumes from the myriads.
+Just type the keywords, and operators and click enter.
 Boom!
 You got the candidate you were looking for.

 Boolean recruitment is necessary when the need to get the right fit intensifies.
 And when does it not?
 Come on, we all know how crucial it is to find qualified candidates to be market competitive but still, 74% of employers fail to do so.

 Let's discuss what Boolean recruitment is and how is it the ultimate candidate sourcing technique.

 Boolean sourcing is the candidate searching, identification, and contacting process.
 On the other hand, Boolean recruitment is the step that follows candidate sourcing.
 This is the initial screening, interviewing, and candidate evaluation process.
 The two work hand in hand and fall under the roof of HR functions.
 To simplify, sourcing is the Boolean search in recruitment.